dannykennedy/graphsby/_items/post-shoshan-31-4_cover.md

 ---

 <img src="../images/31.4_cover.jpg" width="auto" height="auto"/>
-*“Astral Inception” by Orna Ben-Shoshan*
+*“Astral Injection” by Orna Ben-Shoshan*

 This painting was featured on the cover of Volume 31, #4 of the Dream Network Journal.

+What happens to you a moment before you wake up?
+The soul returns from distant dream realms, getting ready to re-enter your physical body.
+Guardian angels escort the soul and ensure its safe arrival.